hsynercn/tutorials-all-paths/JavaScript Core Language/04_JavaScript Objects, Prototypes and Classes.md

 Using Bracket Notation to Access Object Properties

-Dot and bracket notations are same.
+Dot and bracket notations are same for access.
 We can use bracket notation for property names that are not valid identifiers.
 ```js
 let person = {
     firstName: 'Jim',